flancian/garden/stoa.md

 			- This stoa should be instantiated by default with [[agora development]], the [[matrix]] channel.
 		- The [[second stoa]] focuses on freeing, opening up and otherwise improving the [[internet]] using [[open source]] and [[open ethics]].
 			- See [[fedstoa]] if you'd like to participate.
+			- See also the next Stoa, some of whose members belong to the second Stoa :)
 		- The [[third stoa]] burns in the general direction of [[world improvement]]; I propose a default attitude of well-meaning [[protopianism]].
 			- This Stoa should be instantiated by default with [[agora discuss]], the [[matrix]] channel.
 			- This Stoa tries to run a [[commons]] where [[interested people]] can use state of the art tools and procedures to model the world and reason about possible improvements together.